zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

 ``CONFIG_HW_STACK_PROTECTION`` is an optional feature which detects stack buffer overflows when the system is running in supervisor mode.
-This catches issues when the entire stack buffer has overflowed, and not individual stack frames, use compiler-assisted CONFIG_STACK_CANARIES for that.
+This catches issues when the entire stack buffer has overflowed, and not individual stack frames, use compiler-assisted :kconfig:`CONFIG_STACK_CANARIES` for that.

 Like any crash in supervisor mode, no guarantees can be made about the overall health of the system after a supervisor mode stack overflow, and any instances